MxpleSticks/InfoSeek/README.md

 ## How It Works

 Type your query, hit enter, and boom!
 You're on your way.
-Click 'Feeling Lucky' and let Google decide!

 ## Built With